JitheshMithra/QECops/README.md

 **Current Version:** v1.1

 **Status:** Baseline implementation with analytical validation
-# QECops
+# QECops - Reproducible Quantum Error Correction Simulator
 ## Overview:
 **Example Result:**
 Logical error rate vs physical error rate for repetition codes under independent bit-flip noise, including analytical validation with binomial distribution.
 <img width="1910" height="1018" alt="Screenshot 2026-03-28 095221" src="https://github.com/user-attachments/assets/e0b6846a-d227-4d7b-bfea-b8c97c34de2b" />

-This project provides a reproducible simulation framework for analyzing how noise assumptions affect quantum error correction (QEC) performance.
+This project provides an open-source, reproducible simulation framework for analyzing how noise assumptions affect quantum error correction (QEC) performance.
 This project investigates **How sensitive are QEC results to noise assumptions.**

 This tool focuses on a simple but fundamental setting: repetition codes under independent bit-flip noise, comparing Monte Carlo simulation with exact analytical predictions.

 **Why does it matter:**
 Many existing tools are held to large institutions, this tool is open to the public, free, and completely open-source.

 Error correction suppresses noise only under certain conditions, so small changes in noise assumptions can lead to very large differences in outputs/conclusions.

 This tool makes those assumptions inspectable, transparent and reproducible, thus allowing users to:
   - test the strength of results
   - compare code sizes